Weighted Fairness Notions for Indivisible Items Revisited: Introduction

 \section{Introduction}

-Research in fair division is quickly moving from the realm of theory to practical applications, ranging from the division of various assets between individuals \citep{goldman2015spliddit} to the distribution of food to charities \citep{aleksandrov2015online} and medical equipment among communities \citep{pathak2021fair}.
+Research in fair division is quickly moving from the realm of theory to practical applications, such as division of various assets between individuals \citep{goldman2015spliddit}, distribution of food to charities \citep{aleksandrov2015online} and medical equipment among communities \citep{pathak2021fair}, and allocation of course seats among students \citep{othman2010finding}.
 Two complicating factors in such applications are that items may be \emph{indivisible}, and recipients may have \emph{different entitlements}.
-For example, when dividing food packs or medical supplies among organizations or districts, it is reasonable to give larger shares to recipients that represent more individuals.
-This raises the need to define appropriate fairness notions taking these factors into account.
+For example, when dividing food packs or medical supplies among organizations or districts, it is reasonable to give larger shares to recipients that represent more individuals.\footnote{ An interesting historical case of division with different entitlements occurred during the dissolution of Czechoslovakia in 1993, where the federal assets were divided between the Czech Republic and Slovakia in a ratio of 2:1 reflecting their populations \citep{Engelberg93}. } This raises the need to define appropriate fairness notions taking these factors into account.